 The maximum Virtual Channel Frame Count is constrained by the size of the largest Expedited or Sequence-Controlled Transfer Frame count for that VC.

 Virtual Channel Frame Count

+The Virtual Channel Frame Count field shall be absent when the value of the VC Frame Count Length field equals ‘000’.

 If present, the Virtual Channel Frame Count shall be the final field in the Transfer Frame Header starting in bit 56.